Table of Contents

 koro tāre — you make him | vṛndāvana-vāsī — a resident of Vṛndāvana

-"Whoever takes shelter of you has all their wishes fulfilled.
+Translation :"Whoever takes shelter of you has all their wishes fulfilled.
 Bestowing your mercy upon them, you make them a resident of Vṛndāvana."

 For a Vaishnava, becoming a vrndavana-vasi — a resident of Vrindavana — is the highest possible destination.
 Not heaven, not moksha.
 Vrindavana, where Radha and Krishna's eternal pastimes never cease.
 Tulasi Devi is said to have the power to grant this to whoever sincerely seeks her shelter.